 The EnGenius ECW230 comes in a design that’s easy to look at and work with.
-It’s a square that’s 9.65-inch (245-mm) wide and 3.35-inch (85-mm) thick.
+It’s a square — 9.65-inch (245-mm) wide and 3.35-inch (85-mm) thick.
 It’s also relatively light, at just .31 lbs.
 (597 g).

 Strictly cloud-managed, easy setup

 Indeed, the device has a local web interface that you can access via its IP address.
-However, in this case, you can only view the status, upgrade the firmware, and not much else.
+However, you can only view the status, upgrade the firmware, and not much else.
 There’s no way to set up its Wi-Fi network.
 In other words, you can’t make it work as a Wi-Fi access point this way.

-A bit of hiccup
+A bit of a hiccup

-In the end, I had to reset it, which itself was an odd experience.
-I did so via the interface — the function was somehow available even though the AP appeared offline.
+In the end, I had to reset it, which was an odd experience.
+I did so via the interface — the function was available even though the AP appeared offline.
 Then I noted a new firmware version was available.
 After the update, everything consistently worked as expected.

-EnGenius ECW230’s detail photos
+EnGenius ECW230: Detail photos